About Us

 Our Story

-With the departure of the Rev. Judith Visser in the summer of 2014, the congregation requested the appointed of a ministry team: the Rev. Catherine Somerville (who started September 1, 2014) and the Rev. Dr. William (Bill) Steadman (who started October 1, 2014).
-The two ministers job-share one position.
-Catherine has a focus on pastoral care (including Connex support), community support, outreach, committee support, member of the St. Andrew’s Place Board, and worship leadership (including preaching once a month); Bill has a focus of study group, worship leadership (including preaching three times a month), stewardship and financial committee support, outreach, and assisting in pastoral care.
-Both attend Church Council meetings and Presbytery meetings, as well as the Downtown Churches meetings.
-Catherine has a special focus on the support of the APANO program (Aboriginal Peoples Alliance of Northern Ontario); Bill works with the United Church EDGE network as well as HealthierChurch.org on congregational support issues.
-Both regularly support the programs of Club 111 Seniors Group that is housed in St. Andrew’s Place.
+Before this, in the summer of 2014, the congregation requested the appointment of a ministry team, the Rev Catherine Somerville and the Rev Dr William (Bill) Steadman to job-share one position.
+Bill’s focus was on worship leadership, stewardship support, outreach, and the adult study group.
+Catherine was the primary pastoral care minister and she preached one Sunday per month.
+Both attended Church Council meetings, Presbytery meetings, and Downtown Churches meetings.
+Catherine’s special focus was on the support of the APANO program (Aboriginal Peoples Alliance of Northern Ontario); Bill worked with the United Church EDGE network as well as HealthierChurch.org on congregational support issues.
+Both regularly supported the programs of Club 111 Seniors Group.

-The congregation also has taken a renewed interest in connecting with our downtown neighbours, including work with APANO and our success in helping them to find a downtown drop-in location for Noah’s Space.
-Each June a barbeque is held with the Downtown Churches for people in the core of the city (June 8, 2018 is the most recent one), and the congregation holds a community party around the annual Santa Claus Parade in November.
-The Out of the Cold free hot meal program runs on Friday evenings late October or early November through mid-April, in cooperation with other congregations.
-The congregation ran its first Community Kitchen program in the winter of 2015, and it has continued.
-Initial funding for this program came from a Presbytery grant made possible through an endowment set-up from the sale of St. Paul’s United Church in Sudbury.
+With the arrival of this ministry team, the congregation took a renewed interest in connecting with its downtown neighbours.
+Each June a barbeque was held with the Downtown Churches for people in the core of the city, and the congregation held a community party around the annual Santa Claus Parade in November.
+An Out-of-the-Cold program ran on Friday evenings from November through mid-April, in cooperation with other Greater Sudbury congregations and local food outlets.
+The congregation offered its first Community Kitchen program in the winter of 2015, and had a second program in the spring of 2016.
+Funding for this program came from a Presbytery grant made possible through an endowment set-up from the sale of St. Paul’s United Church in Sudbury.
+This is an ongoing project of the Reaching Out Team.

 Our History